mohamedzakigithub/homework-week3-password-generator/README.md

 ### Input password length

 The app displays a prompt window asking the user to input a valid number between 8 and 128.
 This will be the required password length and is assigned to the variable passwordLength.
 The while loop insures that the input value is a valid number and is in the range of 8 and 128.
-Otherwise the loop will keep prompting the user until input is entered.
+Otherwise the loop will keep prompting the user until a valid input is entered.

 <img src="markdown/length.jpg" alt=""/>